Wholesale used-vehicle prices nearly flat from December to January

 January price patterns varied by vehicle age and segment, with older vehicles likely to see stabilizing prices and younger vehicles likely to see larger declines, according to Manheim.

-Average wholesale prices for three-year-old vehicles fell 2.9 percent for the full month, Cox reported.
+Average wholesale prices for 3-year-old vehicles fell 2.9 percent for the full month, Cox reported.

 All major market segments saw seasonally adjusted year-over-year price gains in January, according to Manheim.
-Van prices grew by nearly 60 percent, the biggest such change, followed by compact car prices, which rose 52 percent during the year.
+Van prices grew by nearly 60 percent, the biggest such change, followed by compact car prices, which rose 52 percent from January 2021.
 Pickups and luxury cars lagged the overall market.

 Black Book index

-Black Book's Used Vehicle Retention Index grew by just 0.6 percent in January, its lowest rate of increase since July 2021.
+Black Book's Used Vehicle Retention Index grew just 0.6 percent in January from December, its lowest monthly rate of increase since July.

 The index reached 197 points in January, just 1.3 points higher than its December level, Black Book reported Wednesday.
 The January index number rose 53 percent from January 2021 and increased 72 percent from January 2020.